QuestMetal/FileMaker/FileMakerDoc.md

 1. Main Menu click Reports
 2. Click on the Binder tab
 3. Click M&R Report
 4. Enter/Select a Start date
 5. Enter/Select an End date
 6. Click Continue
+7. Click Continue
+8. Click Print
+9. Select where to save the file and the file name
+10. Open Microsoft Excel
+11. In Microsoft Excel open the file you saved in step 9.

+##<a name="supervisionreport"></a>Supervision Report##
+This report shows you the time spent on supervision, it consists of two parts a printed report from FileMaker and an excel export.

+The FileMaker part shows M&R time summarized by payroll week number, employee, and time factor (reg, 1.5).

+The excel part consists of two sections, monthly averages and monthly totals.
+The monthly averages show the monthly average of M&R time for the past 10 years.
+The monthly totals section shows the total M&R for each month in the current fiscal year.

+1. Main Menu click Reports
+2. Click on the Binder tab
+3. Click Supervision Report
+4. Enter/Select a Start date
+5. Enter/Select an End date
+6. Click Continue